 - If you take this route, just remember to test the experience, so you make sure that elements like text translation, currency conversion, and calculation of delivery costs work correctly.

 Your future customers are waiting.Like traveling abroad, selling products online abroad is an adventure we highly recommend.
 It has the potential to expose your business to new countries, cultures, and most importantly, customers.
-To learn more about expanding your business beyond your borders, download our free ebook, How to sell internationally.

 How to accept international payments.

 1Source: Forrester Research, Online Cross-Border Retail Forecast, 2017 to 2022.

 2PayPal Cross-Border Consumer Research, 2016.
 PayPal-commissioned Ipsos study of domestic and cross-border trade research across 32 markets and approximately 28,000 consumers globally.